nuttycom/aftok/INSTALL.md

 cabal2nix --shell . > shell.nix
 nix-shell -I ~ --command 'cabal configure --enable-tests'

-To start the server, you'll need to create an SSL X509 certificate that's used for encryption of cookies.
-We're not currently taking advantage of this, since there's no browser-based UI, but without it the server will fail to start.

-openssl req -x509 -newkey rsa:2048 -keyout conf/key.pem -out conf/cert.pem -days 365 -nodes

 Next, copy the example config file into place and edit it to provide the port you want the service to run on, and your postgres database connection information.